jhcp/piStar/docs/JSON.md

  according to its version
  - Indirectly, By providing an external utility to convert older models to the newest schema

+### From 1.1.0 to 2.0.0
+Starting from version 2.0.0, the piStar's JSON objects now has a ```orphans``` object in its root.
+It is used to store elements that are not part of an actor or of a dependency.
+This object is not necessary in regular iStar 2.0 models, but it can be used for variations such as Tropos, where elements are added directly to the paper.

+#### Compatibility:
+ - Does this break loading 1.1.0 models into piStar 2.0.0?
+   - No, if the orphan object is undefined it will be ignored.
+ - Does this break loading 2.0.0 models into piStar 1.1.0?
+   - No, the orphan elements will simply be ignored.
+Since i* 2.0 itself has no orhpan elements, this is usually a non-issue.
+   However, if extensions created with 2.0.0 or newer have orphan elements, they will not be displayed in versions prior to 2.0.0.

 ### From 1.0.1 to 1.1.0
 Starting from version 1.1.0, the piStar's JSON objects now has a ```display``` object in its root.
 This ```display``` object is meant to store visual information of the diagrams, such as